The Leaders’ Summit

 Leadership, Anxiety, and Our Bodies – Chad Lewis and Lisle Drury

-Finances & the Whole Person – Nate Johnson
+Finances & the Whole Person – Eddie and Kristen Evans

 4:00 – 7:00 PM • Dinner (on own, Join your team or friends at one of the area's restaurants)